johngrogg/coding-standards/general-guidelines.md

 We as an engineering team also strive to use the best technologies for the problem at hand.
 This means that sometimes you will need to learn a new framework, a new architecture pattern, or even a new language.
 When this happens use your fellow engineers and the Engineering Leadership team to their fullest.
 Questions are encouraged and collaboration is valued.

 ## Pair Programming
 The engineering team will program in pairs as desired.
-Pair programming increases quality and reduce bugs, as well as to naturally spread knowledge of the systems and tools through collaboration.
+Pair programming increases quality and reduces bugs, as well as naturally spreads knowledge of systems and tools through collaboration.

 Any time an engineer solos on a task they must have their code reviewed via a Pull Request by at least one other engineer.
 Pairs can also, but are not requried to, ask for Code Review.
 It is a great tool if they want additional feedback before merging their work (this can be especially helpful on complex tasks).